ciaran51/elasticgraph/elasticgraph-admin/README.md

 # ElasticGraph::Admin

-Provides datastore administrative tasks for ElasticGraph.
+Administers a datastore for an ElasticGraph project.

 ## Dependency Diagram